 Students at Key Stage 4 may follow a different curriculum but otherwise life at Key Stage 4 is very similar to that at Key Stage 3.

-Students therefore need to use their organisers to record all tasks and will have to manage their time effectively.
-If studying at home is an issue or students require ICT facilities then the library is available after school on Monday – Thursday from 3.00pm until 4.00pm.
-Most subject areas offer after school support for homework during break times or after school.
+Students therefore need to use their organisers to record all tasks, and will have to manage their time effectively.
+If studying at home is an issue, or students require ICT facilities, the library is available after school on Monday – Thursday from 3pm until 4pm.
+Most subject areas offer after school support for homework or for students who require additional support with classwork.